mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/04/gke-cilium.md

 ![Cilium, beyond the traditional Kubernetes CNI.](https://storage.googleapis.com/gweb-cloudblog-publish/images/Container_Networking_Interface.max-1100x1100.jpg)

-Last August 2020, I wrote a blog article about [4 main networking features GCP is providing for your GKE clusters]({{< ref "/posts/2020/09/container-native-networking.md" >}}).
+Last August 2020, I wrote a blog article about [4 main networking features GCP is providing for your GKE clusters]({{< ref "/posts/2020/09/container-native-networking.md" >}}), the GKE Dataplane V2 was one of them.
+I haven't tested until today, today is the day! ;)

 > [GKE Dataplane V2](https://cloud.google.com/kubernetes-engine/docs/how-to/dataplane-v2) is an opinionated dataplane that harnesses the power of eBPF and Cilium.